In this article

 Alternatives

-If The Platinum Card® from American Express sounds good, but you don’t like the credits, then consider the Chase Sapphire Reserve®, which has multipliers for travel, lounge access via Priority Pass, and multipliers that are more well-rounded.
+If the American Express Platinum Card® sounds good, but you don’t like the credits, then consider the Chase Sapphire Reserve®, which has multipliers for travel, lounge access via Priority Pass, and multipliers that are more well-rounded.

 If you want a more straightforward option, the Capital One Venture X Rewards Credit Card earns 2x on everything and includes Priority Pass and access to Capital One Lounges and Plaza Premium Lounges.